cognitect-labs/aws-api/README.md

 include a `:cognitect.anomalies/category` key, so you can check for the absence/presence of that key to determine success/failure.

+Note that AWS will sometimes (rarely, but not never) return a 200 with an error message in the response payload, e.g. https://aws.amazon.com/pt/premiumsupport/knowledge-center/s3-resolve-200-internalerror/.
+Since we don't have a consistent, reliable way to programatically check for this, aws-api does not convert these responses to anomalies.

 ## Credentials

 The aws-api client implicitly looks up credentials the same way the